An Introduction to Atraxa in cEDH

 Why Play Atraxa in cEDH?

-Atraxa has, on the surface, a lot of the same appeals shared by Kenrith, the Returned King and Tivit, Seller of Secrets:
+Atraxa has, on the surface, a lot of the same appeals shared by Kenrith, the Returned King

-- Best Food Chain deck in cEDH
+- Best Food Chaindeck in cEDH

 - Combo outlet in the command zone